-In my weekly newsletter (have you signed up yet?!)
-I share the recipes I made during the previous week and what the family thought about them.
+In my weekly newsletter (have you signed up yet?!).
+Among other things, I share the recipes I made during the previous week and what the family thought about them.
 It’s become quite a fun dinner activity to rate the meal, or components of the meal, on a scale of 1-10.
 It encourages everyone to try everything, validates their opinion, and brings more brainpower to meal planning discussions.
 For example, if one person doesn’t like part of the meal, we dig into why and what could make it better.
 Then next time, we try that!

 It’s been really entertaining to watch the kids grasp the concept and exciting to watch them light up with being able to be part of the discussion.
 Of course this means I’ve had to learn to deal with some culinary criticism.
 I’ll admit, though, even the bad reviews are worth it because Kaitlyn always starts them off with “I don’t mean to hurt your feelings but….”

 We use a scale of 1-10: 1 being I don’t care to ever eat this again, and 10 being I could have this for dinner every. single. night.
 Hailey (7) pretty much grasps the range, but Kaitlyn (4) is still trying to understand it fully.
 Sometimes she’ll says she loves something and then gives it a 2.
 Other times she makes a gagging face then rates it as an 8.5.